Duncanma/Blog/content/albums/olives-and-spices.md

       "PaymentLink": "https://buy.stripe.com/5kA8xE2j15p04Ni7sR"
     },
     {
-      "Title": "Mounds of spices and dyes, with some wool visible in the foreground.", "uniqueID": "93bc320326aba6274b7deafed978ba5a",
+      "Title": "Mounds of spices and dyes, with some wool visible in the foreground", "uniqueID": "93bc320326aba6274b7deafed978ba5a",
       "Caption": "",
       "Latitude": "",